dportik/SSDi-Calculator/README.md

 Afrixalus fulvovittatus 2	7	6	23.1	24.6	0.065	0.063	0.002	0.011	-0.051	0.051
 ```

 Here you can see that several species contain only 1 data point for males and 1 data point for females - in these cases the pairwise SSDi and permutation tests are skipped and a `NA` is written to these columns.
+It also will display an `NA` for the average size columns, since only 1 data point is available for each and a mean cannot be calculated.

 **Log File**

-There will also be a log file produced called `SSDi-Calculator-Run.log`, with the same information printed to screen and more.
-This can be useful for de-bugging or finding possible errors in your dataset.
+There will also be a log file produced called `SSDi-Calculator-Run.log`, with the same information printed to screen (and more!).
+This can be extremely useful for de-bugging and finding possible errors in your dataset.
 Here is an example of the contents:

 ```
 DEBUG: 04-Aug-20 19:59:22: BEGINNING ANALYSIS